 Technically the authorization policies apply to the Validate endpoints and are checked using Policy Module and Policy Decorators.

 The following actions are available in the scope authorization:

 tokentype

 Users will only be authorized with this very tokentype.
-The string can hold a comma separated list of case insensitive tokentypes.
+The string can hold a space separated list of case sensitive tokentypes.
+It should look like: